landlab/landlab/docs/source/user_guide/components.rst

 ``landlab list``

-See the :ref: `Components section <api.components>` of the Landlab reference #attnKaty manual for a list of all Landlab components currently available.
+See the :ref:`Components section <api.components>` of the Landlab reference manual for a list of all Landlab components currently available.

 Landlab component classes, their import, and their instantiation